binarysid/CarList-VIPER-SwiftUI/README.md

 The app shows a list of cars, with model name and description.

-The source code is writted in ✨VIP Clean Architecture✨ pattern.
+The project demonstrates the implementation of ✨VIP(View, Interactor, Presenter)✨ pattern.
 Frameworks/Tools/Concepts used to build the project are as follows:

 -  Combine
 -  Custom Publisher/Subscriber